Competitive Erosion is Conformally Invariant: Main ideas and organization of the article

-\nin To prove Theorem \ref{quantmainresult}\, i.e. the stationary distribution concentrates on the small set $\cA_{\e}:=\A_{n,\e}$, we identify a \emph{Lyapunov function} $w(\cdot)$ on the state space.
-That is a function which attains its global maximum in $\cA_{\e}$ and increases in expectation in one step of the process when starting outside $\cA_{\e}$, i.e. if $\sigma_0 \notin \cA_{\e},$
+To prove Theorem \ref{quantmainresult}, i.e., that the stationary distribution concentrates on the set $\cA_{\e}$, we identify a \emph{Lyapunov function} ${\rm{W}}(\cdot)$ on the state space.
+That is a function which attains its global maximum in $\cA_{\e},$ and increases in expectation in one step of the process $\{\varsigma_t\}$ when starting outside $\cA_{\e}$, i.e., that if $\sigma \notin \cA_{\e},$ then,

+(where $\E_{\sigma}(\cdot)$ denotes the expectation with respect to the competitive erosion process $\{\varsigma_t\}$, started from $\sigma$).
 For more on Lyapunov functions see \cite{fmm}.
-To construct such a function $w(\cdot)$ we proceed by defining the following discrete Green function: for any $x\in \U_n,$
+To construct such a function ${\rm{W}}(\cdot),$ we proceed by defining the following discrete Green function: for any $x\in \U_n,$

-where $\mathbb{P}_x(\cdot)$ is the measure induced by the continuous time random walk on the graph $\U_n$ started from $x$ with mean holding time $\frac{1}{2n^2}$.
-This choice of holding time is made to ensure that the random walk converges to Reflecting Brownian motion on $\overline \U$.
-Thus the above function is the expected difference in the amount of time random walk spends in $\U_{1,n}$ and in $\U_{2,n}$ respectively.
-Now for any $\sigma\in \Omega \cup \Omega'$ we define the weight function,
+where $\mathbb{P}_x(\cdot)$ is the measure induced by the continuous time random walk $X(\cdot),$ on the graph $\U_n$ started from $x,$ (the waiting times of the random walk are mentioned explicitly in the next section).
+Thus, the above function is the expected difference, in the amount of time the random walk spends in $\U_{{\rm{B}},n}$ and in $\U_{{\rm{R}},n}$ respectively.
+Now, for any $\sigma\in \Omega \cup \Omega',$ we define the weight function,